turbot/guardrails-docs/docs/getting-started/getting-started-gcp/review-project-wide/index.md

 In this guide you’ll see how a single Policy Pack can govern all resources across a project.

-This is the fifth guide in the *Getting started with GCP* series.d
+This is the fifth guide in the *Getting started with GCP* series.

 ## Prerequisites